hrosicka/factorial/README.md

 ---

-## License
+## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.
+Free to use, modify, and distribute as needed.